Skip to Main Content

 Online Computational Notebooks

-An interactive computing environment that allows writing and running of codes, documents methods, and shares analysis with the others.
+An interactive computing environment that allows writing and running of codes, documents methods, and shares analysis with others.
 Typical examples include Jupyter Notebooks and Google Colab.

 Open Science Framework